Image processing

 Image attribution: Public domain, except: _06-example.jpg_: Willi Heidelbach, _07-example.jpg_: Daniel Ullrich.

-🔗Get image size
+🔗Get image size and relative resizing

 Sometimes when building a gallery it is useful to know the dimensions of each asset.
 You can get this information with get_image_metadata.